 Quaker Life support Quaker meetings, as employers, and their employees (often wardens).
 We offer advice and guidance on best employment practice and provide access to relevant sources of information.

-We arrange peer support and workshops on wardenship and being an employed in a Quaker setting but can not provide employees support and advice on specific issues.
-The advice and guidance in the following resources is to help Quaker meetings be the best employers that they can be.
+We arrange peer support and workshops on wardenship and being employed in a Quaker setting but can not provide employees support and advice on specific issues.
+The advice and guidance in the following resources are to help Quaker meetings be the best employers that they can be.

 Quaker Life does not offer legal advice on employment issues.
 The employers' resource meets or exceeds the legal requirement and sometimes makes a judgement about Quaker best practice.
 Where issues are of a technical nature, area meeting trustees may need to seek help from a legal professional.

 BYM has been asked whether the recommendations about employee pay and benefits should be in line with what is offered to BYM staff.
 This has been considered and we don't think it would be fair or practical to ask AMs to replicate BYM's offer for their employees.
 However, if AMs would like to know about BYM's offer to its staff we will make it available on request.
 Please contact email@example.com.

 Work which is rightly the responsibility of office holders and members of the meeting should not be left to wardens, and wardens should not be appointed to those offices which could give rise to a conflict of interest: clerk, assistant clerk, treasurer or managing trustee...